 Advertising for specific stocks and bonds is not acceptable.
-Similarly, advertising of specific investment advice, "stock tips," initial public offerings ("IPO") and pre-IPO related products is not acceptable.
+Similarly, the advertising for "stock tips," and initial public offerings ("IPO") and pre-IPO related products or services is not acceptable.

 Cryptocurrency, NFTs, & Other Blockchain Products and Services

 (See Section, "Cryptocurrency, NFTs, & Other Blockchain-Based Digital Assets")